edersasch/boardgames/docs/manuals/muehle_en.md

 * The background color corresponds to the player with the better score.
 * The text is a plus sign and the score as a number.

-The score is added up from these criteria:

-* Each piece more in the game than the opponent: +100
-* Each possible destination field for the own pieces more than the opponent: +5
+The score is the difference in the number of possible destination fields for the pieces multiplied by 16.

-`+230` for example is a very good score: The current player has two pieces and six destination fields more than the opponent.
+`+64` for example means that the corresponding player can choose from four more fields to place a piece than the opponent.

 Then the symbol representing computation depth ![depth](../../data/depth.svg) is shown with the reached depth as number behind.
 The last info is three fields